sjbennett123/polarlarp/content/past_writeups/202210/townsfolk/Meredith.md

 date: 2022-11-10T10:33:21-05:00
 draft: false
 weight: 9
+Layout: role
 description: Seer
----

-*You were once an avid Adventurer known for your hunting of Werewolves and Vampires.
+introduction: You were once an avid Adventurer known for your hunting of Werewolves and Vampires.
 But an injury you sustained on a rather vicious hunt left you unable to continue your life of fighting the creatures of the night.
 Though with this injury came the gift of prophecy.
 You now travel Woodhaven attempting to divine the fortunes of adventurers for a coin to make a living.
-Sometimes the readings are nothing more than filling them with hope, but sometimes they are terrifying possessions from beyond the Veil of this realm and into the unknown…*
+Sometimes the readings are nothing more than filling them with hope, but sometimes they are terrifying possessions from beyond the Veil of this realm and into the unknown…
+body: 20
+---

 - When reading a PCs fortune, ask lots of questions about their past.
 The bigger the responses from the player, engage them with a dark prophecy.
 These will be unique descriptive phrases given by plot to hint at events to come